apike/allenpike.com/modeling-plants-with-l-systems/index.markdown

 ## Description

 This project implements some of the techniques for modeling plants in pbrt using L-Systems.
 L-Systems were developed by Prusinkiewicz and collaborators at the University of Calgary.
 They discuss using L-Systems to define the movement of a LOGO-like turtle drawing algorithm.
-The alphabet of the L-Systems define different actions the drawing turtle can take.
+An L-System's alphabet defines different actions the drawing turtle can take.
 The L-System is then expanded into a full set of drawing instructions, which are then followed.

 By adding parameters to the grammar, the L-Systems can model higher-level plants like trees, as opposed to simple algae.
 Initially a 2D implementation was developed, but 3D plants can be modeled by increasing the number of parameters from 3 to 7.
 Additionally, a stochastic element can be applied to some of the elements in the grammar, which can make each model's details nondeterministic.
 This makes modeling a forest of plants possible, with each one having subtle and interesting variations.

 ## Implementation

 The plan was to implement L-Systems as a shape plugin in pbrt.
 This would allow you to define a L-System in a .pbrt scene file, as well as any other scene settings, and have pbrt render the output.
-The plant was to first render simple 2D L-Systems, evolving to support more parameters and more realistic plant models iteratively.
+The plan was to first render simple 2D L-Systems, evolving to support more parameters and more realistic plant models iteratively.

 ## Results